-As home of the chilli, Mexico is the mecca for chilli lovers with so many different varieties all ranging in heat and flavour.
-From the rich, chocolate-y flavours of the Mulato Chilli to the smoky, fruity notes of the Guajillo, there’s so many great ones to explore and get experimenting with so here’s a basic rundown of each one.
+As the home of the chilli, Mexico is the mecca for chilli lovers with so many different varieties all ranging in heat and flavour.
+From the rich, chocolatey flavours of the Mulato Chilli to the smoky, fruity notes of the Guajillo, there are so many great ones to explore and get experimenting with so here’s a basic rundown of each one.

-Chilli Habanero Whole– The hottest of the Mexican chilli family with a fruity and floral aroma, adding a spicy citrus-y kick to any dish.
+The hottest of the Mexican chilli family with a fruity and floral aroma, adding a spicy citrusy kick to any dish.

-Chilli Guajillo Whole– A large chilli mild in heat with a fruity, smoky flavour and undertones of floral green tea.
+A large chilli mild in the heat with a fruity, smoky flavour and undertones of floral green tea.

-Chilli Chipotle Smoked Whole and Ground– Smoked, dried whole Jalapeno chillies with a medium heat and rich smoky flavour with nutty, earthy notes.
+Smoked, dried whole Jalapeno chillies with medium heat and rich smoky flavour with nutty, earthy notes.

 So, don’t be afraid of the word chilli, just read the heat rating and have some fun experimenting with new flavours, you’ll find many are no hotter than a sundried tomato and they may just become your new favourite flavour!